lewiskirori/gleamgalleryhub/README.md

 ## Feedback

-We are grateful for your comments!
-Contact us at hoot@gleamgalleryhub.com with any suggestions or questions.
+We are grateful for your comments… Contact us at hoot@gleamgalleryhub.com with any suggestions or questions.

 ## License